terjeio/CNC_Breakout_Nucleo64/README.md

 * 1.0c: \(current version\) Not yet available.

 I do not plan to offer populated boards as either I have to solder them myself \(will be expensive\) or place an order for ready made boards \(with only SMD components soldered\).
-A redesign is likely required for ready made boards as some of the components may not available from the standard selection offered by e.g. [JLPCB](https://jlcpcb.com/).
+A redesign is likely required for ready made boards as some of the components may not be available from the standard selection offered by e.g. [JLPCB](https://jlcpcb.com/).

 It would be great if someone would get populated boards made and offered for sale as I am currently not prepared to do that.